By Terry Trucco

-Okay, it’s not the Hudson River at sunset.
-But not many hotels offer the the Bryant Park Hotel’s signature perk: a window view of an ice-skating rink.
+Not many hotels offer the the Bryant Park Hotel’s signature perk: a window view of an ice-skating rink.
 Select rooms overlook Bryant Park, the plucky urban green behind the New York Public Library.
 And through February 26, the park’s big attraction is Citi Pond, a 170’ by 100’ rink with free admission (skate rentals cost $14 but you can, of course, byo).
 Open 8 am to 10 pm Sundays through Thursdays, until midnight Fridays and Saturdays, the rink attracts a crowd, especially at lunch.
 You can check it out whenever you like on the web cam.
-But nothing beats seeing it in person – or from a room at the Bryant Park Hotel.
+But nothing beats seeing it in person.
 Food abounds including Celsius, with outdoor rink-view terraces warmed by heat lamps, and ‘witchcraft, the stylish sandwich kiosks dotting the park.
 At the hotel, the adult, and atmospheric, Cellar Bar, whose tile ceiling rivals that of Grand Central Station’s Oyster Bar, serves up stylish post-skate drinks.

 The New York Palace, 455 Madison Avenue at 50th Street; 212 888-7000.

 It may not be the city’s biggest, but if you want a career with the Ice Capades – or just want your double lutz to get noticed – wouldn’t you skate at the Rink at Rockefeller Center?
 You’ll pay for the privilege, especially on weekends (adults $19, kids $10.50).
-But hey, how often do you get to skate under The Tree?
+But how often do you get to skate under The Tree?
 Rockefeller Center food and snack haunts abound, including a Starbucks on the lower level.
-We swear by the hot – or iced – chocolate at the Charbonnel et Walker Chocolate Bar across the street at Saks Fifth Avenue.
-At the Palace, a mere two blocks from the ice, the festive Holiday Fantasy Brunch, available on weekends noon to 2:30 pm, serves up a la carte specialties for adults (lobster rigatoni, egg white frittata) and kids (ginger-scented pancakes, mac and cheese) and desserts like Prancer’s pumpkin cheesecake and North Pole ice cream.
+At the New York Palace, a mere two blocks from the ice, the festive Holiday Fantasy Brunch, available on weekends noon to 2:30 pm, serves up a la carte specialties for adults (lobster rigatoni, egg white frittata) and kids (ginger-scented pancakes, mac and cheese) and desserts like Prancer’s pumpkin cheesecake and North Pole ice cream.
 The rink, btw, is open Monday through Thursday 9 am to 10:30 pm, Friday and Saturday 8:30 am to midnight and Sunday 8:30 am to 10 pm.